upiter/msieve/build.vc10/readme.txt

 (although the name of the msieve directory doesn't matter).
-If the MPIR and GMP-ECM directories are named and/or located differently it will then be necessary to rename thyese directories as above or modify the gmp_ecm_config.vsprops properties file so that it uses the revised names.
+If the MPIR and GMP-ECM directories are named and/or located differently it will then be necessary to rename these directories as above or modify the gmp_ecm_config.vsprops properties file so that it uses the revised names.
 The 'Additional Include Directories' (under Properties|C/C++) and the 'Additional Dependencies' (under